 On investigating the corpse, the hunters recorded that it weighed around eight stone (similar in weight to a relatively large dog, such as a rottweiler).
 The animal was stuffed and put on display at Keswick Museum but was thrown out by an overzealous museum employee around 70 years ago, leaving the exact identity of the girt dog a mystery.

 Putting aside claims of a vampire or other supernatural being, a number of theories have arisen in the years since as to quite what the girt dog was.
 One of the most popular, if outlandish at first glance, is that it was a thylacine, a marsupial predator that was endemic to Australia before likely being extirpated in the 1930s.
-Also known as Tasmanian devils or Tasmanian tigers, a thylacine would match teh description given, including sandy-coloured fur, distinct black stripes and an unusual built reminiscent of both a dog and a cat.
+Also known as Tasmanian wolves or Tasmanian tigers, a thylacine would match the description given, including sandy-coloured fur, distinct black stripes and an unusual built reminiscent of both a dog and a cat.
 Some traveling circuses at the time were known to include what were referred to as ‘tiger wolves’, which may have been thylacines.
 It is possible, if perhaps unlikely, that an escaped thylacine from one of these circuses could have taken up residence in Ennerdale.

 The girt dog’s preference for blood and soft organs is also cited as evidence of a thylacine.
 However, this preference was due to an unusual jaw structure, which was relatively delicate compared to canid or feline predators of a similar size.
-Modern researchers believe that thylacine’s jaws weren’t strong enough to bring down a sheep, which appears to exonerate the species.
+Modern researchers believe that a thylacine’s jaws weren’t strong enough to bring down a sheep, which appears to exonerate the species.

 Another theory that has been put forward, again based primarily on the description given by the first man to see it, is that a striped hyena was the culprit.
-Again the description loosely fits and a hyena would be capable both of bringing down sheep and inflicting the severe injuries to hunting dogs that the girt dog was reported to.
+Again the description loosely fits and a hyena would be capable both of bringing down sheep and inflicting the severe injuries to hunting dogs that the girt dog was reported capable of.
 However, the suggestion is highly anecdotal.

 The most likely explanation is the simplest; that the girt dog was just that, a dog.
 Several breeds can display a striped pattern and grown to a size comparable to the girt dog.
 One frequently cited example is a cross between a lurcher, popular amongst the farmers and poachers of the valley, and an English mastiff.
 A brindle coat is relatively common for this cross-breed, which can give the impression of black stripes along the body.